gonzoramos/hcmlperspectives/goals.md

 title: Workshop Goals.
 ---

-Machine Learning has developed as a powerful technology that is embedded into thefabric of the systems and processes that affect millions of people.
-Human-Centered Machine Learning emerges in response to the above, to provide the understandings and means to put ML at the serviceof people in a way that is accessible, useful, and trustworthy to all.

-It is within this context that we set our workshop’s goals to continue [past efforts](http://hcml2016.goldsmithsdigital.com/){:target="_blank"} in the area and articulate an updated agenda for doing human-centered research that focuses in the above emergingperspectives.
-In particular, we hope to bring together a community of diverse practitioners and ideasconnected by a common set of goals.
+Human-Centered Machine Learning (HCML) emerges in response to the rapid adoption of ML, to provide the understandings and means to put ML at the service of people in a way that is accessible, useful, and trustworthy to all.
+This workshop’s goals are to continue [past efforts](http://hcml2016.goldsmithsdigital.com/){:target="_blank"} in HCML and bring together a community of diverse practitioners and ideas to articulate an updated agenda for doing human-centered ML research focusing on the following emerging perspectives.

+**Machine Teaching when people are more than a source of labels** - ...

+**Lowering the Barrier for Building ML Models with Machine Teaching** - Interactive Machine Learning (iML) systems have made making model building accessible for many. *Machine Teaching* (MT) is a process that builds on the iML flow and the notion that humans are more than "a source of labels".
+In particular, MT focuses on facilitating the interactive extraction of knowledge from a human teacher, towards the building of a model.

+This knowledge can take different forms. *Sampling* is about picking a useful example of something a learning system has not seen before, and thus can learn from. *Labeling* is about providing the learning system with sources of truth.
+*Featuring* is about identifying or selecting the properties that improve learning system's internal representation of the concept one wants to model.
+Finally, *Decomposing* is about breaking a concept into smaller sub-concepts.
+This is as another form of human knowledge teachers can pass to a learning system.

+Some of the questions to adress in this space include:
+- How much should we allow a person to know about the underlying learning algorithm in a Machine Teaching system?
+- How can we help a person map a problem to an ML-driven solution?
+- What is a suficient teaching language for different domains such as text, images, etc?
+- Models created through MT are semantic; i.e., the decisions made by these models are explainable in human terms.
+Are these explanations sufficient under the many different definitions and contexts of explainability?
+- What is the cost of mantaining a MT solution?
+- How does one evaluate a MT solution when there is no test set?
+- ...

+**Intelligible Systems, Explainable Decisions and Algorithmic Fairness** - Systems whose predictions can have significant consequences to someone's life are becoming ubiquitous.
+It then becomes paramount the need to add transparency, from the point of view of a human observer, to either the decisions (being explainable, the *why*) or the the processes that generate them (being intelligible, the *how*).

+The implementation of the European Union's General Data Protection Regulation (GDPR) and its provision to contest any automated decision-making that was made on an algorithmic basis, brings the discussion about explainable and intelligible ML systems to the forefront of HCML research.
+Either through the creation and study of models that are explainable and/or intelligible, or by the development of approaches that explain ``black box'' systems, this perspective is only starting to shed light into the important questions we need to answer as a community to make ML fair and trustworthy.

+Some of the questions to adress in this space include:
+- What are the many definitions for explanations and intelligibility?
+- What are proper metrics to measure explainability and intelligibility?
+- What are the different ways to explain an algorithmic decision?
+- ...

 (talk about workshop's structure)